6 Month Old Suddenly Won’t Sleep Through the Night

 - keep lights low

-- limit interaction
+- limit stimulation

 3. Expect Temporary Disruption